 - Have received adequate direction to successfully study and prepare for the Certified Sommelier Exam, the prerequisite for the Advanced Sommelier Course and Master Sommelier Diploma Examination itself.

 The Introductory Course is two-days of a very fast-paced intensive review of the world's wine producing regions, elements of wine service, and several tasting exercises.
-At the end of the second day, from approx. 3:45 to 4:30, a multiple-choice exam of seventy questions is given followed by the results and sparkling wine reception at 5:00.
+At the end of the second day, a multiple-choice exam of seventy questions is given followed by the results and sparkling wine reception.

 A student’s success in the Introductory Course & Examination will depend on a combination of career experience and level of preparation.
 A minimum of three years in the wine/service industry is strongly recommended.
 It is expected that students walk in the door with strong knowledge of all major wine producing countries and regions of the world and basic wine service.
 In preparation, it's recommended that students acquire a general guide to wine to reference and reinforce the topics included on the Introductory Course syllabus.
 Download the Introductory Course Syllabus and Recommended Study Resources at www.mastersommeliers.org/resources.
 Upon enrollment, students receive access to download the Introductory workbook which follows the PowerPoint presentation.

 The Court of Master Sommelier programs are specifically designed for those in the beverage hospitality industry and not the wine consumer.
 For the Introductory Course & Examination and the Certified Examination we recommend that you have a minimum of three years in the beverage service industry, but it is not required.
 The Advanced Course & Examination and the Master Sommelier Diploma Examination have a mandatory three year minimum experience in the beverage service industry before applying.